zhaoyuzhi/D2HNet/README.md

 python realworld.py
 ```

-Result images will be automatically saved in the `results_real_photo`.
+Resulting images will be automatically saved in the `results_real_photo`.

 ## 6 Citation